 Illinois is in the ‘Midwest’ of the USA, just below the Great Lakes.
 This is quite important because it is a relatively densely populated and intensively cultivated area of the USA.
-It is a state in the second tier of most densely populates states of the USA.
+It is a state in the second tier of most densely populated states of the USA.
 Human population density is relevant to the survival of wild cat species: the more humans there are the less wild cats there are.
-Also the more farming the less natural habitat there is for wild cats.
+Also, more farming means less natural habitat for the wild cats.

 In 2002 Mel and Fiona Sunquist writing in their wonderful book, Wild Cats of the World show a large blank hole around the state of Illinois where the American bobcat was deemed to be more or less absent at that time because of the reasons stated above: too many people and too much farming.